1921–22 Princeton Tigers men's basketball team

 The 1921–22 Princeton Tigers men's basketball team represented Princeton University in intercollegiate college basketball during the 1921–22 NCAA men's basketball season.
-The head coach was J. Hill Zahn and the team captain was Albert Wittmer.
+The head coach was Hill Zahn and the team captain was Albert Wittmer.
 The team played its home games in the University Gymnasium on the university campus in Princeton, New Jersey.
 The team was the winner of the Eastern Intercollegiate Basketball League (EIBL).